 4. Divide & Preshape – 4:45 p.m.

-Fill a bowl with a little water and place near your work surface.
+Fill a bowl with a little water and place it near your work surface.
 Gently scrape out your dough from the bulk container onto your dry counter.
 Divide the mass in half using a bench knife and using a wet hand and the knife, preshape each half into a very taut round.

 Let the dough rest, uncovered, for 20 minutes.